 This need to make home economics relevant to the workplace was the beginning of the decline of a field that’s heyday coincided with a much clearer notion of gendered responsibility, which, though unfair and sexist, resulted in real value being placed on domestic acumen.

-Back then, boys took industrial arts classes like metal and wood shop; girls took home economics.
+Back then, boys took industrial arts classes like metal and wood shop while girls took home economics.
 But eventually, the growing number of career options for women meant it was no longer assumed that every girl would grow into a woman whose primary role was a homemaker.

 I spoke to professional men from around the country for this article.
 None of them expressed a sense that they’d been deprived of learning something important.